Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample01_HelloWorld.md

 ## Peeking a message

 It's also possible to simply peek a message.
 Peeking a message does not require the message to be locked.
+Because the message is not locked to a specific receiver, the message will not be able to be settled.

 ```C# Snippet:ServiceBusPeek
 ServiceBusReceivedMessage peekedMessage = await receiver.PeekMessageAsync();